cdapio/cdap/cdap-docs/developers-manual/source/getting-started/quick-start.rst

   | 255.255.255.180 | /index.html      | 7             |
   +====================================================+

-We can even join two datasets: the one produced by the real time flow; and the other one produced by the MapReduce.
+We can even join two datasets: the one produced by the real-time flow; and the other one produced by the MapReduce.
 The query below returns, for each of the three URLs with the highest bounce ratio, the IP addresses that have made more than three requests for that URL.
 In other words: who are the users who are most interested in the least interesting